Bake Sale (song)

 "Bake Sale" is a song by American rapper Wiz Khalifa featuring fellow American rapper Travis Scott.
 It was released on January 21, 2016 as the lead single from the former's 2016 compilation album Khalifa.
 It was produced by TM88, Juicy J, Lex Luger, Crazy Mike, and DJ Spinz, based on one of the latter's produced songs, "Order More" by G-Eazy.

 Music video

 The official music video was released on April 26, 2016.

 Charts

 On the week of February 13, 2016, "Bake Sale" debuted at number 56 on the Billboard Hot 100, but left the next week.
 It reappeared on the chart at number 74 the week of February 27 before exiting the chart.
-On the Hot R&B/Hip-Hop Songs chart, it debuted and peaked at number 18 the week of February 13, staying on the chart for nine weeks.
-The song debuted and peaked at number 71 on the Canadian Hot 100 for the week of February 27.